IQTLabs/pypi-scan/README.md

 ## Contributing

 Pull requests are welcome!
 Also, you can open issues or submit bugs and security issues in the Github issue tracker.
 If you submit new functionality, please add corresponding tests.

+## Needed Improvements and Potential Extensions

+- Check for forms of typosquatting other than "fat finger" attacks (open-cv vs. open-vc) and and order attacks (open-cv vs. cv-open).
+For instance, what about when there are real words that are joined and the attackers add a dash or underscore (coolpkg vs. cool-pkg)?
+- Is there a way to use visualization to explore for typosquatting attacks?
+- How should package metadata be used to search for potential typosquatters?
+  The current version uses metadata crudely: pypi-scan simply changes the coloring of outputted text when a package has any identical metadata to the real package.
+There are likely improvements to be made.
+- Should pypi-scan try to find attacks other than typosquatting?
+What types of attacks?
+How?

+Again, issues, comments, discussion, and questions are welcome!

 More coming soon...